danielbodnar/awesome-stars/BY-LANG.md

 - [llarsson/cloud-native-platform](https://github.com/llarsson/cloud-native-platform) - Repo for "How to build your own cloud-native platform on IaaS clouds in 2021"
 - [srvrco/getssl](https://github.com/srvrco/getssl) - obtain free SSL certificates from letsencrypt ACME server  Suitable for automating the process on remote servers.
 - [prbinu/yipfilter](https://github.com/prbinu/yipfilter) - A wrapper script over iptables/ipset to manage host based IP dynamic blacklists and whitelists
+- [onedr0p/cluster-template](https://github.com/onedr0p/cluster-template) - A community driven template for deploying a Kubernetes cluster with k0s, k3s or Talos
 - [nchevsky/systemrescue-zfs](https://github.com/nchevsky/systemrescue-zfs) - A fork of SystemRescue (formerly SystemRescueCd) with ZFS built-in and serial console access enabled for all boot options.
 Download bootable ISOs from the releases page.
 - [bolthole/zrep](https://github.com/bolthole/zrep) - ZREP ZFS based replication and failover script from bolthole.com
 - [trimstray/otseca](https://github.com/trimstray/otseca) - Open source security auditing tool to search and dump system configuration.
 It allows you to generate reports in HTML or RAW-HTML formats.